Tips to Improve Post Workout Recovery

 3. Get Your Post Workout Protein In

 Following a workout, your muscles will be aching, sore and crying out for some fast-acting protein to help feed them.
-To counteract the breakdown of muscle protein that is currently underway, look to take in a source of protein immediately after a workout, ideally within 30 minutes post workout to maximize protein synthesis and muscular development.
+To counteract the breakdown of muscle protein that is currently underway, look to take in a clean source of protein immediately after a workout, ideally within 30 minutes post workout to maximize protein synthesis and muscular development.
 The most common source of protein recommended for post workouts is fast acting"whey" protein.
 One of our current favorite whey protein supplements is Ascent Protein due to it's clean ingredient profile and low sugar content compared to most other protein supplements on the market.
 Remember, when looking for a protein supplement be sure to read your labels closely to see what other ingredients are included.
 If you can't pronounce most of the ingredients and if the sugar content is high, it's probably not the best option.

 4. Always Have Water on Hand

-If water is readily available you are more likely to drink routinely (rocket science, I know).
-Water is your body's principal chemical component and makes up about 50% to 70% of your body weight.
+If water is readily available you are more likely to drink routinely.
+Water is your body's principal chemical component and makes up about 50% - 70% of your body weight.
 Every cell, tissue and organ in your body needs water to work properly.
 For example, water gets rid of wastes through urination, perspiration and bowel movements, keeps your temperature normal, lubricates and cushions joints, and protects sensitive tissues.
 When we workout we sweat.
 Be sure to replace those lost fluids with proper hydration before and after workouts to optimize performance and recovery.
 For those really sweaty workouts, we recommend adding an electrolyte supplement to your water to decrease risk for dehydration and muscle cramps.
 We recommend LMNT Recharge electrolyte drink mix because it has zero added sugar unlike most other popular electrolyte drinks, and is still tasty (& salty).

 5. Go Outside and Play!

-Plan days to go enjoy the lake/park, go hiking, take your kiddos to the Zoo, etc. If you’re weird like me, mow the lawn!
-Utilize that fitness you have worked so hard for and go outside and enjoy it!
+Plan days to go enjoy the lake/park, go hiking, do yard work, take your kiddos to the Zoo etc. Utilize that fitness you have worked so hard for and go outside and enjoy it!
 Partaking in outdoor activity allows our bodies to be challenged in different ways than we typically train inside the gym, which can help to preserve joint & tendon health and exposes our bodies to different motor patterns.